-The airport expansion is needed as Saudi Arabia seeks to meet demand from religious tourism to the holy city of Mecca.
-Approximately 2.5 million people visit Mecca during the Hajj period alone, and this is projected to rise to 4 million in the next few years.
+The airport expansion seeks to meet demand from religious tourism to the holy city of Makkah.
+Approximately 2.5 million people visit Makkah during the Hajj period alone, and this is projected to rise to 4 million in the next few years.
 It is designed to increase the airport's yearly capacity from 13 million to 80 million passengers.
 Expansion includes a 670,000 square meters passenger terminal complex with a twin crescent footprint.